rosen-bridge/utils/packages/tx-pot/README.md

 ### Process Signed Transactions

 Signed transactions are processed by `TxPot` itself.
-The process will be executed by `update` function.
-It is recommended to execute it on interval based on the minimum blockchain block time.
+The process will be executed by the `update` function.
+It is recommended to execute it on the interval based on the minimum blockchain block time.
 Example:

 ```ts
 const txPotJob = async () => {